nathanaelbosch/TuePlots.jl/docs/src/example_makie.md

 end
 ```

+Fonts and fontsizes are correct now!

+But we're not quite happy with the result yet.
-Fonts and fontsizes are correct now.
-Now we can start making the plot more beautiful, e.g. by making lines thinner and reducing the padding.
-We just create another Theme and merge it with the one from before:
+Let's make the plot more beautiful, e.g. by making lines thinner and reducing the padding.
+As one would normally do with Makie, we just create another Theme - which we then merge with the previous one:

 ```@example 1
 T2 = Theme(